-Service is and always has been core to BHA’s mission, and the values that guide us are heavily influenced by a military mindset and the personnel that are currently filling the ranks along with those who have in the past.
+Service is and always has been core to BHA’s mission, and the values that guide us are heavily influenced by a military mindset and the men and women of the military community.
 Currently multiple military members have helped BHA become the largest stronghold of public land advocates in the continent.

-BHA’s Armed Forces Initiative strives to ensure that those actively serving in active duty, national guard, reserves veterans and personnel continue to take active roles as public land owners while providing a constructive outlet for current or transitioning service members to continue selfless service and enjoy the camaraderie of likeminded individuals.
+BHA’s Armed Forces Initiative strives to ensure that those on Active Duty, in the National Guard, Reservists, Veterans, and Gold Star Families continue to take active roles as public landowners while providing a constructive outlet for current or transitioning service members to continue their selfless service and enjoy the camaraderie of likeminded individuals.
 Patriotism and selfless service carries on in our new mission to protect public land and water access along with the ethical chase of wildlife.

-BHA’s Armed Forces Initiative offers active duty military and veterans:
+BHA’s Armed Forces Initiative offers the Military Community: